-The U.S. State Department issues two versions of a passport: a traditional passport book vs. a passport card.
-The passport book has lots of pages for visas and arrival/departure stamps; the passport card is a one-piece credit-card-sized ID card.
+The U.S. State Department issues two versions of a passport: a traditional passport book and a passport card.
+Not only do they look different, they serve slightly different purposes.
+The passport book has plenty of pages for visas and arrival/departure stamps, while the passport card is a one-piece credit-card-sized ID card.
 Which you should get, passport book vs. passport card, depends on how you plan to travel and how much you want to pay for your travel documents.

 Passport Book vs. Passport Card

 The standard passport book covers all the bases: It’s all the U.S. government requires for you to enter a foreign country and re-enter the United States on your return trip.
-First-time application fees total $145.
+First-time application fees total $165 (a $130 application fee and a $35 acceptance fee).
 Many foreign countries require nothing more for entry than a U.S. passport book, although some also require visas.

-The passport card can be used only to re-enter the U.S. from Canada, Mexico, the Caribbean, and Bermuda at a land border crossing or sea port-of-entry, although these areas generally accept it as valid ID for entry as well.
-You cannot use it for international air travel, even when you re-enter the U.S. by land.
-The first-time fee for a passport card is $55.
+The passport card, meanwhile, is both less expensive and less flexible.
+The passport card can be used only to re-enter the U.S. from Canada, Mexico, the Caribbean, and Bermuda at a land border crossing or sea port-of-entry.
+You cannot use the passport card for international air travel, even when you re-enter the U.S. by land.
+The first-time fee for a passport card is $65 ($30 application fee and $35 acceptance fee).

-You can get both a passport book and a passport card for $175.
+You can get both a passport book and a passport card for $195 ($160 application fee and $35 acceptance fee).

 Passport books or passport cards are both valid for 10 years after issue for adults, and five years for travelers under age 16.
 The State Department’s website offers complete details and an online application form.